JaylynneCM/Monterroso-Data-Science-Portfolio/TidyData-Project/README.md

 1874         Zoltán Fodor  silver   male  greco-roman wrestling
 ```
 for more step by step guidance see the notebook.
+Then I utilized the new formatted Tidy Data for an EDA.

 # Visualization Examples from my Project📊:

 <img width="265" height="209" alt="Screenshot 2026-03-20 at 1 18 24 PM" src="https://github.com/user-attachments/assets/e7195b7e-45f1-4213-8ed6-6d0d9dcddb09" />